HaoranChen/haoranchen.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate at the School of Computer Science, Fudan University, where I work under the supervision of Prof. Yu-Gang Jiang (IEEE Fellow) and Prof. Zuxuan Wu.
 Before this, I received my BS degree from the University of Michigan.
 My research interests include **continual learning**, **transfer learning**, and **large language models**.
-If you are interested in potential collaborations, please feel free to email me at chenhran21@m.fudan.edu.cn.

 ---